The Engine is not your average solver. This post is about to outline twelve reasons why.

 Octeract Engine is one of a kind – it is built for supercomputing and supports this out of the box.
 Despite the fact we thrive on coding mathematical tricks, some problems just need brute force if they’re going to be solved this century.
 The Engine can attack hard problems with thousands of CPUs to speed up the solving process.
 This is a superpower that puts the Engine in a league of its own.

-The Engine is unlike any solver.
-Now you know why.
-It’s time to live the life of simple solving.
-You can try the Engine out by requesting an unlimited trial.
+The Engine is unlike any solver since it allows for simple solving.
+You can try the Engine out by requesting a trial.